ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 If you have had a partial nephrectomy already, a new tumor may form in that kidney.
 The recurrent tumor can be removed with another partial nephrectomy or with a radical nephrectomy.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When there is a recurrence, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, targeted therapy, immunotherapy, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.